crs4/life_monitor/README.md

 1. `make start`, to start the main LifeMonitor services;
 2. `make start-aux-services`, to start a preconfigured  set of auxiliary services  i.e., a **Seek/WorkflowHub** instance and a **Jenkins** instance) you need to test the current implementation of the system;
-3. register the Seek instance on LifeMonitor for more details) with the following command (see [WorkflowRegistrySetup](https://github.com/crs4/life_monitor/blob/first-release-docs/examples/1_WorkflowRegistrySetup.ipynb)):
+3. register the Seek instance on LifeMonitor with the following command (see [WorkflowRegistrySetup](https://github.com/crs4/life_monitor/blob/first-release-docs/examples/1_WorkflowRegistrySetup.ipynb) for more details):

 ```bash
 docker-compose exec lm /bin/bash -c "flask registry add seek seek ehukdECYQNmXxgJslBqNaJ2J4lPtoX_GADmLNztE8MI DuKar5qYdteOrB-eTN4F5qYSp-YrgvAJbz1yMyoVGrk https://seek:3000 --redirect-uris https://seek:3000"